-The Eaves’ bright outdoor oil lamps welcomed Lapis home.
-Customers stood outside, smoking, chatting, reluctant to begin the walk home even though most had to work the next day.
+The Eaves’ cheery yellow oil lamps welcomed Lapis home.
+Customers stood outside the three-story, white stucco with half timbers building, smoking under the dark brown awnings, chatting, reluctant to begin the walk home even though most had to work the next day.
 They duly noted her, raised an eyebrow at her company, and turned back to their conversations.

-Linden looked nervously at the light crowd, while Yedin appeared comfortable and curious.
-It had surprised her, that the farmer decided to accompany her and the guard to the Eaves, but he had a keen interest in exploring more of Jiy.
+Linden looked nervously at the light crowd while Yedin appeared comfortable and curious.
+Surprisingly, the farmer decided to accompany her and the guard to the Eaves because he had a keen interest in exploring more of Jiy.
 He knew the streets around the farm stalls from which his family sold produce, but little else.
-Lapis had no idea what type of educational experience he anticipated, and she wondered if the Eaves would provide what he assumed.
+Lapis had no idea what type of educational experience he expected, and she wondered if the Eaves would provide what he assumed.
 It was not exactly the rowdiest of places, a selling point for her initial decision to rent a room there.

-She did not have to worm her way to the bar counter, which she appreciated, and settled herself against the brown-stained wall to wait for Dachs to notice her.
+She did not have to worm her way to the bar, which she appreciated.
+Most of the customers sat at the tables opposite the counter, drinking and eating and gossiping, rather than keeping Dachs company.
+She settled herself against the brown-stained wall to wait for the barkeep to notice her.
 Linden appeared more nervous, and she winked, though her hood probably hid the show of support.
-He would relax, once he had some wine in him.
+He would relax, once some wine swam through him.

 “I got a large stake,” she whispered.

 “I’m buying dinner for the three of us.
 Mind if I pay tomorrow when there aren’t as many about?”

 “The alchemist.”
 She barely voiced the words.

 Dachs’s mouth dropped open, however briefly, and his brown eyes turned to saucers before he patted her shoulder in wonder.
 “Yeah.
 That’s fine.
 Do you want the meal from here?
 Dalia’s cookin’ stuffed biscuits and sweetrolls.”